Early Years Foundation Stage

 Reading and Phonics

 We aim to ensure children become confident and fluent readers, willing to read for both pleasure and information.
-In January 2015 we introduced the Read Write Inc. phonics and reading programme in Foundation Stage, Key Stage 1 and, where appropriate, Key Stage 2.
+We use the Read Write Inc. phonics and reading programme in Foundation Stage, Key Stage 1 and, where appropriate, Key Stage 2.
 Oxford Reading and Collins Big Cats are the reading schemes that are used throughout school and all children read with an adult at least once a week.

 Children in KS1 and KS2 visit the school library once week, where they are encouraged to borrow a book and children in KS2 have a free read book that they can read at given times in the week.
 In KS2 the children have a termly class book such as ‘Stig of the Dump’ and ‘The Hodgeheg’.
 There are multiple copies so that the children can follow the book while a child or teacher reads to the whole class.